Ousted Tennessee senator sentenced to probation for fraud

 After the hearing, Robinson told reporters that she felt probation was appropriate and she plans to continue working in the community.

-“Most of the stuff that I talked about as it relates to race has to do with my Senate expulsion first of all, and just the overall pattern since the beginning of times when Black elected officials were able to serve — not necessarily that I do not accept responsbility for this case,” Robinson said.
+“Most of the stuff that I talked about as it relates to race has to do with my Senate expulsion first of all, and just the overall pattern since the beginning of times when Black elected officials were able to serve — not necessarily that I do not accept responsibility for this case,” Robinson said.

 While she gets to avoid prison, Robinson has already paid a steep price, both to her reputation and her finances, said her lawyer, Lawrence Laurenzi.
-Robinson has struggled in securing a checking account, her retirement account has been seized by the federal goverment, and she could lose her nursing license, the lawyer said.
+Robinson has struggled in securing a checking account, her retirement account has been seized by the federal government, and she could lose her nursing license, the lawyer said.

 Laurenzi said he plans to appeal the conviction.